Multi-Dimensional Cohomological Phenomena in the Lower Multiparametric Model: Preliminaries

-as $m\geq k+1$.
-Thus we see that the cost of adding an edge is at least $\frac{1}{k+1}$.
-Moreover, assume we are preforming an operation adding $w$ edges simultaneously.
-This operation adds at least $\binom{m}{l}-\binom{m-w}{l}$ simplexes of dim $l$ (all missing edges share a vertex as the expansion operation is supported on a complete $m-1$ face.
-Thus it remains to chose $l$ other vertexes, one of which must be part of a missing edge).
-We wish to show this is bigger than $\frac{w}{m}\binom{m}{l}$.
+Thus, we see that the cost of adding an edge is at least $\frac{1}{k+1}$.
+Moreover, assume we are performing an operation adding $w$ edges simultaneously.
+The expansion operation is supported on a complete $(m-1)$-face and another vertex $v$, so any missing edge contains $v$ and another vertex, of which there are $w$.
+Thus, from the remaining faces, we add at least those which contain one of these $w$, of which there are at least $\binom{m}{l}-\binom{m-w}{l}$ simplexes of \di\ $l$.